potoshk/potos-docs/docs/glossary/accounts.md

 ### Interacting with smart contracts

-You can interact with smart contracts by sending transactions to them.
-These transactions can trigger functions within the smart contract, which can modify the contract's state or return data.
+You can interact with smart contracts by sending transactions.
+These transactions invoke methods in the smart contract, these methods modify the contract state and return the results as needed.

-### Account balance
+### Account balance Management

 Your account balance is the number of native utility tokens you own.
 This balance can be used to pay for transaction fees.